 - Wash 1 cup of red lentils and put in a pot.

 - Add 2 cups of water, then cook until the juice is absorbed.

-- Add spice on the cooked lentils and knead.
+- Add spice to the cooked lentils and knead.

 - Roll into walnut-sized balls and place them on plates.